Pa' Ti + Lonely: Music video

 The two-part music video for "Pa' Ti" and "Lonely" was directed by Jessy Terrero and shot in Huntington, New York and New York City over the course of three days.
-Lopez's hair for the video was styled by Chris Appleton, and her makeup done by Mary Phillips.
+Lopez's hair for the video was styled by Chris Appleton, and her makeup was done by Mary Phillips.
 Describing her look in the video, Appleton said: "The first half of the video she’s kind of on the nicer side, and then in the second video she gets more badass.
 The first video is kind of clean, and then she’s escaping jail and getting revenge."
 Lopez collaborated with Rob Zangardi and Mariel Haenn on her wardrobe for the video.
-The music video features an appearance by Charli D'Amelio.
+The music video features an appearance by Charli D'Amelio, in which she is seen watching the music video on her smartphone.

-The video begins with "Pa' Ti", where a billionaire played by Lopez is under investigation for corruption; Maluma plays her bodyguard.
-Different scenes showcase Lopez dancing in her office, as well as singing with Maluma at her villa and on a rooftop overlooking New York City.
+The eight-minute video begins with a brief interlude, showing scenes of New York, while various media and news outlets can be heard describing "corruption on Wall Street" and mysterious financial crimes being committed.
+At one point, the voice of Bernie Sanders is heard describing the unknown perpetrator(s).
+"Pa' Ti" then begins, where a corrupt billionaire, played by Lopez, is under investigation for financial crimes by the FBI.
+Lopez's character is seen on the balcony of her mansion in the Hamptons, reading newspaper articles about herself and throwing the papers away carelessly.
+Maluma plays an undercover FBI agent, posing as her bodyguard and driver, tasked with monitoring her both at work and at home.
+Lopez sings about her lavish lifestyle as Maluma opens the door to her car and transports her to her office, which was filmed on the hundredth floor of The Edge at 30 Hudson Yards.
+Different scenes showcase Lopez dancing in the office with male dancers, dressed as staff, while Maluma looks on.
+The two can be seen singing at dusk on the skyscraper's outdoor, glass-floor observation deck, positioned 1,100 feet (335.28 m) above street-level with panoramic views of the city.
 As the video for "Pa' Ti" progresses, the two gradually become closer and ultimately end up in bed together.
-"Lonely" begins where "Pa' Ti" ends, showing Lopez and Maluma in bed when the FBI begin raiding her villa.
-Lopez is arrested and soon discovers that her bodyguard and lover is in actuality an undercover FBI agent.
+"Lonely" begins where "Pa' Ti" ends, showing Lopez and Maluma in bed as the FBI begins raiding her villa.
+Maluma remains silent as Lopez is arrested, and she soon discovers that her "bodyguard" and lover is, in actuality, an undercover FBI agent who reported her.
 The two later have a heated encounter as they confront one another in a police interrogation room.
 Lopez then performs a dance break in prison, before Maluma helps her escape.
 Two months later, Maluma finds Lopez sitting at a bar in Abu Dhabi; Lopez walks away as "Lonely" ends.